Primes in arithmetic progressions to large moduli and refinements of Harman's sieve: General Moduli

-We can give asymptotic formulas for $S^{q}_{221}$--$S^{q}_{223}$ by Lemma~\ref{l211} and Lemma~\ref{l216}.
-We use Lemma~\ref{l219} to give a lower bound for $- S^{q}_{224}$ with a two-dimensional loss.
-For $S^{q}_{225}$ we split it into three subsums:
+We can give asymptotic formulas of the form (10) for $S^{q}_{25111}$--$S^{q}_{25113}$ by Lemma~\ref{l212} and Lemma~\ref{l216}.
+We use Lemma~\ref{l219} to give a lower bound for $- S^{q}_{25114}$ with a two-dimensional loss.
+For $S^{q}_{25115}$ we split it into three subsums: